-There’s no such thing as the “best” credit card — it really comes down to your budget and spending habits.
+The “best” credit card for you really comes down to your budget and spending habits.
 And travel cards in particular can offer very different benefits depending on your preferences.

 With that in mind, we’re evaluating two of the best examples of the latter on the market today: The American Express® Gold Card and the Capital One Venture Rewards Credit Card.
 Both are travel rewards credit cards that come with various travel perks and can help you earn bonus points or miles that you can later redeem for free or discounted travel.
 But they differ greatly in terms of annual fees and how you redeem your rewards.